niksudan/twitterfeed/README.md

 *Returns: String (with anchor tags)*

-Returns the current tweets text.
+Returns the current tweet's text.
 It will create anchor tags around links, usernames and hashtags by default if anchorLinks is not put to false.
+Can only be used in the loop.

+* * *

+<h5><code>tf_tweeturl()</code></h5>

+*Returns: String*

+Returns a link to the current tweet.
 Can only be used in the loop.

 * * *